redis/hiredis-rb/README.md

 # hiredis-rb

+Ruby extension that wraps [hiredis](http://github.com/antirez/hiredis).
+Both the synchronous connection API and a separate protocol reader are supported.
-Ruby extension that wraps [hiredis](http://github.com/antirez/hiredis) reply parsing code.
-It is targeted at speeding up parsing multi bulk replies.
+It is primarily intended to speed up parsing multi bulk replies.

 ## Install